-In 2006, as a graduate student, he was also noted for his key role in leading a two-year-long investigation into the controversial drug safety and adverse metabolic risks of Vioxx® that drew national attention.
-Highlighted and priority published in JAMA, as chief corresponding author, he was recognized and named in the New York Times and USA Today.
+A cancer prevention advocate and childhood tumor survivor, he founded the online Campaign for Cancer Prevention, on Causes.
+In 2006, he was previously noted for his key role in leading a two-year-long investigation into the controversial drug safety and risks of Vioxx®, Celebrex®, and Bextra® that drew national FDA attention.
+Highlighted and express-published in JAMA, as chief corresponding author, he was recognized in the New York Times.